 The encounter cards that make up the game's dungeons are randomly put together, so each time you play you won't be experiencing the same cards.
 Although it will be determined based on the cards in your deck, you may have overlap if you don't swap out any cards.
 The rest of your deck is comprised of weapon and equipment cards.
 You'll start with basic equipment, but as you travel throughout the dungeon, you may be able to select new equipment cards.
 That means replacing that Rusty Axe with a more powerful weapon with increased damage with the possibility of special attacks.
 The combat system in the game is similar to the popular Batman: Arkham series, albeit simplified.
 Icons will appear over enemy heads for countering, blocking, and dodging, and the window is quite generous.
 The early dungeons won't provide much of a challenge, but the game gets progressively difficult, especially when you can be outnumbered 10-1.

 On the opposite side of the table is the dealer, whose deck is chock full of cards that will attempt to kill the hero.
 Enemy types are broken up by card suits and face values on the card determine the amount of enemies you'll face.
-Single enemies aren't a threat, but when curses are thrown into the mix and you face a couple handful of enemies at once, the adventure can turn dire fast.
+Single enemies aren't a threat, but when curses are thrown into the mix and you face a couple handfuls of enemies at once, the adventure can turn dire fast.
 Eventually you'll start games already cursed, either losing one of the three resources as you progress through the cards on the table or worse.
 Not all cards are encounter cards as most will task the player with a unique predicament.

 Along your journey, you must manage three key resources: food, gold and health.
 Food is used every time you move to a different card on the table.
 Run out of food, and you'll begin to lose health for every step you take.
 Gold is crucial, not only can it be used to buy new cards, food or health at vendors, but it can also be used to earn tokens on specially marked cards.
 Health can be permanently increased through blessing cards, which benefit the player rather than hindering.